 The eleventh annual Commonwealth games will be opened in Edmonton on August the third by Queen Elizabeth of Britain.

-The eleventh annual Commonwealth games will be opened in Edmonton on August the third by Queen Elizabeth of Britain.
+Background: The eleventh annual Commonwealth games will be opened in Edmonton on August the third by Queen Elizabeth of Britain.
 The 10-day event is being hosted by a city that has made a real effort to be ready on time.
 In fact, they are ahead of schedule and that's likely to set a record for efficiency in organising international games.

 SYNOPSIS: The main stadium in Edmonton cost more than 20 million U.S. dollars and seats over 42,000 people.
 It's owned by the city of Edmonton and is Canada's third largest stadium.
 Building work began in December 1975 and the main construction was completed two years later.
 The organisers say they learnt a lot from the Montreal Olympics.